heiskr/redux-listen/README.md

   })
 })

-onResolve(function() {
+onResolve(function({ state, dispatch }) {
   alert('We are done asyncing!
 Page ready!')
 })

 dispatch({ type: 'SET_VAR' })
 ```

 So two things here, there's a second real argument to the callback of `addListener`: `done`.
 If you ask for `done`, that means you have something async going on in that listener.
 Call `done` when that callback is totally finished.

 When all the asyncs have finished, every function you've provided to `onResolve` up to that point we'll call.
 After that, the `onResolve` functions clear out.
 So if you need to do it again, you need to `onResolve` again as well.